akhil-ibrahim/Flyby-Denial/README.md

 The notebook generates:

 - tables of physicochemical properties
-- a sequence similarity matrix
+- a sequence similarity table
 - clustering visualizations (dendrograms)

 All results are displayed in Colab and can be saved.